PaloAltoNetworks/terraform-provider-panos/website/docs/index.html.markdown

   must be provided, but can also be defined via the `PANOS_HOSTNAME` environment variable.
 * `username` - (Optional) The username to authenticate to the firewall as.
-It must be provided, but can also be defined via the `PANOS_HOSTNAME` environment variable.
+It must be provided, but can also be defined via the `PANOS_USERNAME` environment variable.
 * `password` - (Optional) The password for the given username.
-It must be provided, but can also be defined via the `PANOS_HOSTNAME` environment variable.
+It must be provided, but can also be defined via the `PANOS_PASSWORD` environment variable.
 * `api_key` - (Optional) The API key for the firewall.
 If this is given, then the `username` and `password` settings are ignored.
 This can also be defined